lihai211/quartz/README.md

 The functionality that was added allows execution nodes to specify limits on the number of threads for so called _execution groups_.
 It is a partial implementation of [issue #175](https://github.com/quartz-scheduler/quartz/issues/175).

-#### Execution groups
+## Execution groups
-An execution group is a tag optionally attached to a trigger that characterizes the execution requirements or characteristics of a given trigger.
+An execution group is a tag optionally attached to a trigger that characterizes the execution requirements or characteristics of a job related to the given trigger.
 Examples of execution groups might be "batch jobs", "large RAM", "lot of CPU" and so on.
 So, each node can declare things like:

 - out of my available threads, at most 2 can run triggers of "lot of CPU" execution group,
 - out of my available threads, only triggers with no execution group can run,
 - out of my available threads, only triggers with execution groups "A" and "B" can run,
 - out of my available threads, at most 10 triggers with no execution group can run, no triggers from "batch-jobs" group, and at most 5 triggers from any other execution group.

+(It is expected that all triggers for a given job would share the same execution group.)

-#### Setup using properties
+### Setup using properties
 Execution limits can be set up using the following properties (showing the last scenario described above):

 ```